 High-control environments enforce structure.

-Men stop outsourcing authority and begin operating from a personal code.
+Participants stop outsourcing authority and begin operating from a personal code.

-2. Stability
+II.
+Stability

 Governed behavior over time, not emotion or circumstance.